Toysoft/SDisk2/firmware/README.txt

 In order to upgrade your SDISKII with this new firmware you will need a chip programmer, such as the MiniPro TL866CS.
 Remove the ATMEGA328P from your SDISKII, plug it in the programmer.
-Open the programmer software, load the firmware (sdisk2.hex).
+Open the programmer software, load the firmware (sdisk2.hex for the old model with 16x2 LCD or sdisk2_nokia.hex for the Nokia5110 LCD).

 Check if the fuses are right.
 The values for the fuses are:

    LFUSE = 0xDE
    HFUSE = 0xD9